holheartedly/holheartedly.github.io/_projects/05-IndicatorBase(FinalDesign).markdown

 <img class="image fit" src="/images/05IndicatorBaseFinal.jpg">

+Problem: The initial design did not perform well in real life testing.

-The indicator base went through many stages of alternations due to changes in the customer’s conditions.
+Solution: The indicator base went through many stages of alternations due to changes in the customer’s conditions.
 The purpose of the indicator base was to hold a cable while it was being measured by a pressure gage.
 The initial design of the indictor was scrapped because the initial base provided an unstable platform